ActivateMedia/ActivateGrid/README.md

 activate-grid
 =============

-A Joomla! plugin that utilises jquery masonry to create a responsive grid layout for articles and selected social media
+A Joomla! extension that utilises jquery masonry to create a responsive grid layout for articles and selected social media

-<h1>ActivateGrid Component</h1>
+<h1>ActivateGrid - Joomla!
+Component</h1>
 <h2>Guide</h2>
 <h2>Table of contents</h2>
 <ul>